5 Speculative Penny Stocks Under $5 That Deserve Your Attention in April

 Source: Shutterstock

-Small-cap Telaria has plunged into penny stock territory amid the coronavirus outbreak.
+Small-cap Rubicon Project has plunged into penny stock territory amid the coronavirus outbreak.
 This plunge seems overdone, and the long-term bull thesis at current levels is quite mouth-watering.

 Think Hulu.
 They have a bunch of ad inventory.
 They need to maximize it.
-Telaria helps them do that, by leveraging user and brand analytics to always put the right ad in front of the right customer, thereby increasing ad relevance and conversion.
+Telaria and The Rubicon Project help them do that, by leveraging user and brand analytics to always put the right ad in front of the right customer, thereby increasing ad relevance and conversion.

+The Rubicon Project also does this across all ad formats.
+Not just connected TV.
+But audio, display, and mobile and desktop video, too.

 Long term, this company has huge potential.
 In 2019, marketers spent about $71 billion on linear TV ads.
 Only $3.8 billion were spent on streaming TV ads.
 But, consumers are shifting their engagement from linear to streaming TV.
 Ad dollars will follow suit over the next decade, implying an inflow of billions of dollars into the streaming TV ad space within the next few years.

-Telaria did just $68 million in revenue last year.
-Thus, this company has a huge opportunity to drive explosive revenue growth for many years to come, the likes of which should power TLRA stock far higher than where it trades today.
+Because of these secular tailwinds, this company has a huge opportunity to drive explosive revenue growth for many years to come, the likes of which should power RUBI stock far higher than where it trades today.

 Cronos (CRON)